akbinod/akbinod.Tuner/README.md

 <li>Switch to the Tuner GUI and adjust the trackbars.</li>
 <li>Tuner will invoke your function on each change made to a trackbar.
 These are referred to as <b>tuning calls</b>.</li>
 <li>Update <code>tuner</code> with the processed image from within <code>target</code>.
 This refreshes the display in Tuner's GUI.</li>
-<li>Remain in the tuning loop until you keyboard exit out of the loop.
-Please see 'saving' below.</li>
 </ul>
 <li>End your tuning session by pressing the Esc (or any non function key)</li>
 </ol>